DPack: Efficiency-Oriented Privacy Budget Scheduling: Background

 \subsection{Threat Model}

-We are concerned with the most commonly used threat model in DP: the {\em central model}.
-We assume a trusted curator that stores all sensitive data in a central location and trust that they will not directly inspect or share it.
-We also trust the tasks that are submitted by the users and expect those to satisfy a particular $(\epsilon, \delta)$-DP guarantee.
+We adopt the same threat model as in our prior work~\cite{privatekube}.
+We are concerned with the sensitive data exposure that may occur when pushing models trained over user data to untrusted locations, such as end-user devices or inference servers all around the world.
+We operate under a centralized-DP model: a trusted curator collects and stores all user data and executes tasks, which consist of ML training procedures or pipelines that are explicitly programmed to satisfy a particular $(\epsilon, \delta)$-DP guarantee.
+We trust that the curator and the programmers of the tasks are not malicious and will not want to inspect, steal, or sniff the data.
 However, we do not trust the recipients of results released by the system, or the locations in which they are stored.
-Access to those results may expose sensitive information about individuals, and we impose DP guarantees across all the processes that generate them.
-Released results may be statistical aggregates, ML model predictions, or entire ML models.
-Related work shows that these can be leveraged to perform malicious acts. {\em Membership inference} attacks \cite{backes2016membership, dwork2015robustTraceability, homer2008resolving, shokri2017membership} allow the adversary to infer whether an individual is in the data used to generate the output. {\em Data reconstruction attacks} \cite{carlini2018theSecretSharer, dinurNissim2003revealing, dwork2017exposed} allow the adversary to infer sensitive attributes about individuals that exist in this data.
+Those results may be statistical aggregates, ML model predictions, or entire ML models.
+Accessing them may allow malicious activities that compromise sensitive personal information.
+We impose DP guarantees across all the processes that generate them. {\em Membership inference} attacks \cite{backes2016membership, dwork2015robustTraceability, homer2008resolving, shokri2017membership} allow the adversary to infer whether an individual is in the data used to generate the output. {\em Data reconstruction attacks} \cite{carlini2018theSecretSharer, dinurNissim2003revealing, dwork2017exposed} allow the adversary to infer sensitive attributes about individuals that exist in this data.
 We tackle both types of attack.

-Our focus is not on singular models or statistics, released once, but rather on {\em workloads of many models or statistics}, trained or updated periodically over windows of data from user streams.
+Our focus is not on single models or statistics, released once, but rather on {\em workloads of many models or statistics}, trained or updated periodically over windows of data from user streams.
 For example, a company may train an auto-complete model daily or weekly to incorporate new data from an email stream, distributing the updated models to mobile devices for fast prediction.
 Moreover, the company may use the same email stream to periodically train and disseminate multiple types of models, for example for recommendations, spam detection, and ad targeting.
 This creates ample opportunities for an adversary to collect models and perform privacy attacks to siphon personal data.
 To prevent such attacks, our goal is to {\em maintain a global ($\epsilon^{G}$, $\delta^{G}$)-DP guarantee over the entire workload consisting of many tasks}.